uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/execution_model/index.rst

    :members:

 Streams correspond to and can be constructed from DPC++ :class:`sycl::queue` objects.
-Alternatively, oneDNN can create and own the corresponding objects itself.
+Alternatively, oneDNN itself can create and own the corresponding objects.
 Streams are considered to be ephemeral and can be created / destroyed as long these operation do not violate DPC++ synchronization requirements.

 Similar to DPC++ queues, streams can be in-order and out-of-order (see the